benyakirten/benyakir-writes/README.md

 > 8. Added a recursive function to flatten a theme into an array of property groups, each with an array of properties, each of which defines an array of accessors (just strings that I use to access the properties on objects) - yeah, the type is string[][][]
 > 9. I figured out reference types in time to figure out how to write a function that accesses and sets nested object properties.
 Yes, this is a joke, but I wrote an eval function then I was like... wait.
 My excuse is that it's not the usual code I write because I try to mimic functional programming styles (at least somewhat, I am spoiled by loops and if clauses).
 > 10. So that recursive function is to define a shape of how to access all the  nested properties of a theme so it never needs to be updated (except maybe for looks and stuff).
 I don't work on things on my portfolio for them to work well or look nice.
 I do it to push the boundaries of what I know how to do and to implement something I've read about but never really experimented with.
+* 12/31/2021:
+> 1. Added back in tests on push.
+I forgot the main reason I did this: so I wouldn't always have to run the tests manually, or that it would run the tests even if I forgot to do them myself.
+> 2. Added an SVGContainer component that uses an SVG as a mask over a DIV.
+Basically, it was how the logo worked, but now it's a component for SVG items in general.
+> 3. Added in those buttons to the themes so you don't have to drag and drop to interact with them.
+But you can do that too.
+Please.
+Just try it.
+> 4. Added some accessibility tests.
+What's really annoying is finding the ONE tabbable element that's supposed to be hidden.
+> 5. I'm sorry.
+I'm not adding unit tests for right now.
+It's really close to New Year's, and I have to admit I hate writing unit tests., especially for components.
+I plan on adding them in the coming weeks, but right now I've got interviews and celebrating with my family on my mind.